BrianInGermany/junker-latocha/music.md

 So buckle up, turn the key, and crank up the stereo.
 And let Brian Junker-Latocha make your day a ride to remember.

-The full album, __Rhythm & Rhyme__, will be available on all streaming platforms in July!
+The full album, __Rhythm & Rhyme__, will be available on all streaming platforms July 5th!

 <img src="/assets/images/album_cover.jpg" width="300">